pierrick-marie/qocim-framework/README.md

 # The QoCIM project (a fork deployed on github)

 The original project is available [here](https://fusionforge.int-evry.fr/www/qocim).
-For more information about the origin of the project, please visite [this web page](https://pierrick-marie.github.io/qocim).

 This is the version 2.1.2 of the project.
 This version has no more dependencies to [muContext](https://fusionforge.int-evry.fr/www/mucontext) and [muDEBS](https://fusionforge.int-evry.fr/www/mudebs) projects.